Mayeu/0x10.cc_langs/README.md

 Every question has the following fields:

-    - question: The awesome question by INternet
+    - question: The awesome question by Internet
       answer: The awesome answer from Notch
       title_id: X
       links: